ilikeyellowGZ/HHMZ-new/README.md

 added tge gallery section and adjust some of the spelling, added the new pcitures and adjust the spacing inbetween the services and achievements and fixed the bar

 i should be done now i changed the team sections and i added  the gallery sections and the spelling

+just had to fix the text alignment on the instructors line 320 to 370 but its now alll fixed